 A text is a complete work of communication (a body of language—a body of symbols such as the substance or contents of a manuscript or book, or an anthology of books such as the Encyclopedia Britannica or the Bible, or a painting).
-A text can be a recording [as a document or movie] or live communication [as the content of a speech or a musical concert].
+A text can be a recording [as a document or movie] or live content [as a speech or a musical concert].
 It is a narrative—it has a sequence, i.e., a beginning, middle and an end.

 However, a text may simply consist of a single symbol such as a cave painting or an image at a street crossing.
 It is a cultural product regarded as an object of critical analysis (who produced it, who created it, what message was sent, etc.).

-Note that while a typical connotation of a text regards a recorded form, I have extended that definition to include other forms of communication.
+A typical connotation of a text relates to a form that is recorded.
+I have extended that concept to include other forms of communication.
 Communication takes place between a sender and receiver by way of five methods of perception—hearing, seeing, feeling, smelling, and tasting.
 In our critical analysis of a text, can we consider all of these senses as objects of study?